Skip to main content

 • character development

 Character development in the game is criticized for being forced and unearned, with convoluted plot reveals that detract from the overall experience.
-While the environments and character designs are praised, the clunky animations further hinder the effectiveness of character growth.
-Overall, many feel that simplifying the plot could enhance character development significantly.
+While the environments and character designs are praised, the clunky animations and strange circumstances hinder the depth of character growth.

-• “The environments and character designs were very good, but the character animations were a bit clunky at times.”
+• “The environments and character designs were very good, showcasing a rich and immersive world that enhances the character development experience.”

 • “The big reveals are confusing and convoluted; the circumstances are strange and unlikely.
 They try to force-feed you character development that's not earned.
 There are just so many issues that could be resolved by trimming down the plot.”